 You can find information on the passes, and buy them here – DPAW National Parks Pass

 Want 50% off National Park Passes?

 Recently I found out you can get 50% off the Holiday pass, and the Annual All Parks Pass.
 That means you can get an Annual All Parks Pass for just $44.
 If you visit more than 4 National Parks a year, you are winning.

 On our 4WD trips we will often go through 3 or 4 National parks each time, so it makes sense to purchase the Annual Pass.

 If you are an RAC member, you get access to this straight away.
 If you aren’t, you can either take out insurance, roadside assist or pay $29 per year to become a member.
 If you do the latter and buy an Annual pass you still save money, and get access to a whole range of other discounts too.

-To find out more about the 50% discount from RAC, have a look at this - RAC National Park Passes.
+To find out more about the 50% discount for the RAC parks pass, have a look at this – RAC National Park Passes.